jmyounker/progperday/README.md

 **20150601** - SICP 2.12 - Center interval with categorized multiplication.

+**20150602** - Framework of program for Dawn's perpetual slideshow art project.

 ## Ideas
 * ios app (hello world or a little more)